Aditya-devp/Aditya-devp/README.md

 <h3>Competitive Coder||Web Developer||An Autodidact😁</h3>

 I'm a Computer Science student currently in my second year of college.
-I love learning and exploring new things i do coding on regular basis and learning development alongside as well.
+I love learning and exploring new things i do coding on regular basis and I'm learning development alongside as well.
 <br><br>
 ## Languages and Tools:
 <p align="center">